What Is Towing and Labor Coverage?

 What happens if my tow costs more than my coverage limit?

 You'll be responsible for the difference between the actual tow cost and your policy's per-incident limit.
 For example, if your limit is $100 and the tow costs $275, you'd pay $175 out of pocket.
-This is especially relevant for long-distance tows on highways or in rural areas where towing rates are higher.
-Choosing a policy with a higher limit can help minimize this gap.
+In 2026, a 40-mile tow can run $125–$300+ depending on your location and vehicle type, so this gap is very real for longer hauls.
+Choosing a policy with a higher per-incident limit or supplementing with AAA can help minimize your exposure.

 Is towing and labor coverage the same as roadside assistance?

 Not exactly, though they're closely related.
-Towing and labor coverage is typically a reimbursement-based endorsement that pays you back after you've arranged and paid for a service.
-Roadside assistance, on the other hand, is often a more proactive service where your insurer dispatches a provider directly and handles payment.
+Towing and labor coverage is typically a reimbursement-based endorsement — you arrange and pay for service, then submit for reimbursement up to your policy limit.
+Roadside assistance, offered by some insurers as an upgraded alternative, often dispatches a provider directly and handles billing without requiring you to pay upfront.
 Some insurers use these terms interchangeably, so always read your policy details carefully.
-You can review a full guide on roadside assistance coverage to understand the exact differences.
+See our full comparison in the roadside assistance coverage guide.